 Hello Excellers, time for some back to basics today with Excel Macros.
 Let’s take a look at assigning or changing a shortcut key with a Macro.
+Yes, welcome back to another #MacroMonday blog post in my Excel 2021 series.

 See my example below.
 I have assigned the keyboard shortcut Ctrl+Shift+T to my Macro called Macro1.

 So not only does your Keyboard Shortcut get displayed in the Macro Recorder Dialog Box it is also visible in the Visual Basic Editor screen.
+How handy is that right?.

 How To Change The Keyboard Shortcut Key Assigned To Your Macro.